6 examples of criminal suspicion

 Even if police officers suspect wrongdoing, there are limits to their search activities under the law.

-When conducting any search, the police must be able to prove that they had a valid and reliable source for their information.
+When conducting any search, the Police must be able to prove that they had a valid and reliable source for their information.
 Without such a source, which can include personal observation on the part of law enforcement personnel, the police cannot stop and search people or their property.

-It is often left up to the courts to determine whether or not the police had reasonable grounds for conducting a search.
+It is often left up to the courts to determine whether-or-not the Police had reasonable grounds for conducting a search.

-If the police search a person, home, vehicle or other place without having adequate evidence to prove that they had good reason to suspect that they may find evidence of illegal activity, any evidence obtained as the result of such a search is not legal and cannot be used in court.
+If the Police search a person, home, vehicle or other place without having adequate evidence to prove that they had good reason to suspect that they may find evidence of illegal activity, any evidence obtained as the result of such a search is not legal and cannot be used in court.

 This means that a person who is found to be in possession of drugs or stolen property may not be convicted because the judge will not allow the evidence to be presented at a trial.
-This is why it is very important for law enforcement personnel as well as people who believe that they might be victims of an illegal search to understand just what reasonable suspicion is.
+That’s why it is very important for law enforcement personnel as well as people who believe that they might be victims of an illegal search to understand just what reasonable suspicion is.

 The following examples of reasonable suspicion help to illustrate what is and is not acceptable.

-The presence of a person in a suspicious location, such as an area known for drug trafficking, is not alone reasonable grounds for proving a connection between the person and drug activity on the part of the police.
+The presence of a person in a suspicious location, such as an area known for drug trafficking, is not alone reasonable grounds for proving a connection between the person and drug activity on the part of the Police.

 This is true even if the person behaves suspiciously, such as frequently looking over his shoulder or walking very unsteadily.

-However, if the person is discovered in an area known for drug use and trafficking and has physical signs of drug use, such as being unsteady on your feet or dilated pupils, the signs may be adequate for the police to have reasonable suspicion of illegal drug use.
+However, if the person is discovered in an area known for drug use and trafficking and has physical signs of drug use, such as being unsteady on your feet or dilated pupils, the signs may be adequate for the Police to have reasonable suspicion of illegal drug use.

 It is possible that the person is under the influence of alcohol or a legal drug that has been prescribed to him; he may not be searched unless there are additional factors that raise the level of doubt to provide the police with reasonable grounds for a search.

-If the police can prove that they had reason to suspect the person’s behaviour was due to illegal drug use, such as having seen the person ingest something or hide drug paraphernalia, then there are reasonable grounds to consider wrongdoing and a search may be conducted.
+If the Police can prove that they had reason to suspect the person’s behaviour was due to illegal drug use, such as having seen the person ingest something or hide drug paraphernalia, then there are reasonable grounds to consider wrongdoing and a search may be conducted.

 NSW Law’s do not allow the police to conduct a search of a person or his vehicle based on past convictions or the police officer’s prior knowledge.

-While the person may be known to the police as a drug user based on previous convictions or other interactions, and the person may be acting very nervous, these things alone do not constitute reasonable suspicion.
+While the person may be known to the Police as a drug user based on previous convictions or other interactions, and the person may be acting very nervous, these things alone do not constitute reasonable suspicion.

-The police also cannot search a person who is simply in the company of known drug users.
+The Police also cannot search a person who is simply in the company of known drug users.
 The police must see evidence of drug use or have credible information that the person to be searched is in possession of drugs.

 Otherwise, there are no reasonable grounds for searching the person or his vehicle.

-The police are not always required to have a reasonable suspicion to search for weapons.
+The Police are not always required to have a reasonable suspicion to search for weapons.

-In parts of Australia the police may use a metal detector to check for weapons when people are leaving or entering licensed premises, declared public places, or car parks used by and for patrons of such places.
+In parts of Australia the Police may use a metal detector to check for weapons when people are leaving or entering licensed premises, declared public places, or car parks used by and for patrons of such places.

-If the metal detector indicates the possible presence of a weapon, the police can require the person to produce the item.
+If the metal detector indicates the possible presence of a weapon, the Police can require the person to produce the item.
 If the person doesn’t do so, the police may then consider that they have adequate grounds to search the person and his property as they seek a possible weapon.